 Who this guidance is for

-This guidance is to support the management of children and young people living in:
+This guidance is for owners and managers of residential settings to support the management of children and young people living in:

 - residential special schools and colleges